asiandevs/oracle21c/roles/README_CDBnPDB.md

 ## Master Playbook:
 cdb_pdb_create.yml

-There are three roles with this playbook:
+There are two roles with this playbook:

 roles                  | tasks
 ---------------------- | --------------------------------------------------------